-Potential Effects Performance Objectives Proposed Mitigation Measures Residual Effects Potential effects on archaeological Avoid disturbance / loss If unanticipated archaeological resources are uncovered during construction and No residual effects. resources of cultural heritage and decommissioning all activities must stop until an Archaeologist can evaluate the No effects to archaeological Potential to impact archaeological resources during excavation activities. archaeological resources. situation and carry out any required assessment to preserve the archaeological information.
-Construction activities will not re-commence until any negative impacts to archaeological resources are mitigated either through fully excavating any archaeological sites and removing them from the ground, or by adjusting infrastructure placement to avoid archaeological sites.
-No archaeological resource will leave the site as it is the property of HIFN. resources provided the resources are mitigated through excavation or avoidance.
-Potential direct and indirect effects on Site project infrastructure to avoid cultural heritage features.
-No residual effects. cultural heritage features If unanticipated cultural heritage features are discovered during construction and No effects to cultural heritage Potential to impact cultural decommissioning all activities must stop until an Archaeologist can evaluate the features provided the HIWEC heritage features during situation and carry out any required assessments.
-Construction activities will not re- infrastructure is sited to avoid construction activities. commence until any negative impacts are mitigated. features.
+Potential Effects Performance Objectives Proposed Mitigation Measures Residual Effects Potential effects on archaeological Avoid disturbance / loss If unanticipated archaeological resources are uncovered during construction and No residual effects resources of cultural heritage and decommissioning all activities must stop until an Archaeologist can evaluate the No effects to archaeological Potential to impact archaeological archaeological resources. situation and carry out any required assessment to preserve the archaeological resources provided the resources resources during excavation information.
+Construction activities will not re-commence until any negative impacts to are mitigated through excavation activities. archaeological resources are mitigated either through fully excavating any or avoidance. archaeological sites and removing them from the ground, or by adjusting infrastructure placement to avoid archaeological sites.
+No archaeological resource will leave the site as it is the property of HIFN.
+Potential direct and indirect effects on Site HIWEC infrastructure to avoid cultural heritage features.
+No residual effects cultural heritage features If unanticipated cultural heritage features are discovered during construction and No effects to cultural heritage Potential to impact cultural decommissioning all activities must stop until an Archaeologist can evaluate the features provided the HIWEC heritage features during situation and carry out any required assessments.
+Construction / decommissioning infrastructure is sited to avoid construction activities. activities will not re-commence until any negative impacts are mitigated. features.